bitrat/bitrat-blog-starter/content/en/blog/disability-disrupters-workflow.md

 		* At start of audio get rid of "tell us about yourself" question (if this makes sense)
 		* At end of audio get rid of "anything else" question (if this makes sense)
 	* Apply Studio Sound (if necessary, otherwise skip this step)
-* Move Interview from "Interviews" folder into "Interviews\Edited-Interviews" folder
+* Move Interview from "Episodes\Episode x -Interview with &lt;Name&gt;\" folder into "Episodes\Episode x -Interview with &lt;Name&gt;\Edited" folder

+* All RAW Audio resides in "Episodes\Episode x -Interview with &lt;Name&gt;\" folder until it is **Edited**

 ### Duplicate Template - edit Episode
 * In "Template-Projects" folder
 	* Duplicate appropriate project template
-	* Move it to "Episodes\In-Progress" folder
+	* Move it into "Episodes\Episode x -Interview with &lt;Name&gt;" folder
 		* re-name project to "Episode x - Interview with &lt;Name&gt;"
-* From the "Interviews\Edited-Interviews" folder
+* From the "Episodes\Episode x -Interview with &lt;Name&gt;\Edited" folder
 	* Open edited interview
-	* copy text & paste edited interview audio (do not re-transcribe) below "Interview" marker in "Episode x - Interview with &lt;Name&gt;" project
+	* copy text & paste edited interview audio (do not re-transcribe) below "Interview" marker in "Episode x - Interview with &lt;Name&gt;" audio project
 	* Double-check title of entire script is "Episode x -Interview with &lt;Name&gt;"
 	* Rename the "Interview" marker in the Transcript to "Interview with &lt;Name&gt;"
 	* add Dr Pam's intro, transcribe and edit